 Stu, who had been watching TV in the living room, heard the paperboy's reply.

 "Can I see the paper when you're done, Dad?
 I want to read about the fire."

-The story made the front page: FIFTH FIRE ON ISLAND RAZES ABANDONED AMUSEMENT PARK the headline read.
-The article, which took up the entire first page and continued onto the second, told of the destruction of Judah Sherwood's home in the early 1870s, the fire that damaged the men's clubhouse in 1890, the conflagration that leveled Oswald Frantz's first dance pavilion in 1923, the blaze that raged through the Lost River and spread to the Wildcat roller coaster and, finally, the one that wiped out the last trace of Sherwood's Island Amusement Park.
+FIFTH FIRE ON ISLAND RAZES ABANDONED AMUSEMENT PARK the headline read.
+The article, which took up the entire first page and continued onto the second, told of the destruction of Judah Sherwood's home in the early 1870s, the fire that damaged the men's clubhouse in 1890, the conflagration that leveled Oswald Frantz's first dance pavilion in 1923, the blaze that raged through the Lost River and spread to the Wildcat roller coaster and, finally, the one that wiped out the remaining traces of Sherwood's Island Amusement Park.